Water Crisis In Pakistan Essay

 According to experts, Pakistan is going through the worst water crisis of history.
 The current dry spell in Sindh and Baluchistan has badly affected the economy as well as agriculture of the country.

 Pak-Ind water fight:

-To fill Baglihar Dam India had consistently block Chenab’s flow in result Pakistan received only 19,351 cusecs on 9 October 2009 and 10,739 cusecs on 11 October 2009, where Pakistan should be receiving a minimum of 55,000 cusecs per day.
-Total loss of this was approximately 321,000 MAF of water.
-India has gained a water holding capacity on western rivers which can seriously affect water inflow at Marsala Mangla Dam causing acute shortage of water for a winter crop.
+To fill Baglihar Dam India had consistently blocked Chenab’s flow in a result Pakistan received only 19,351 cusecs on 9 October 2009 and 10,739 cusecs on 11 October 2009, where Pakistan should be receiving a minimum of 55,000 cusecs per day.
+The total loss of this was approximately 321,000 MAF of water.
+India has gained a water holding capacity on western rivers which can seriously affect water inflow at Marsala Mangla Dam causing an acute shortage of water for a winter crop.

 Helping the Water Crisis in Pakistan

-Keeping in mind a large percentage of Pakistan’s population has no access to safe and clean drinking water big example id that.
+Keeping in mind a large percentage of Pakistan’s population has no access to safe and clean drinking water big example is that.
 According to the news report, almost 70 per cent of water in Pakistan is not suitable for human consumption here.
-There is no denial of the fact that Pakistan is the water-stressed country at the stage but if the visible measures are not taken in this very critical situation it will result in Pakistan will be water-scarce country from water-stressed by 2025.
-The government have to take the measures before it’s too late.
+There is no denial of the fact that Pakistan is a water-stressed country at the stage but if the visible measures are not taken in this very critical situation it will result in Pakistan will be a water-scarce country from water-stressed by 2025.
+The government have to take measures before it’s too late.